Posts

 LILY OF THE VALLEY / MUGHETTO Cologne

-The Lily of the Valley flower is native to Europe where it grows wild in the woods of the Alps.
-Because of its sweet scent and beautiful, fragile appearance, the lily of the valley signifies innocence and happiness that has returned.
-This fragrance is sweet, yet has an underlying hint of green which adds character.
-Good for day or evening.
+The Lily of the Valley flower is native to Europe, particularly thriving in the wooded areas of the Alps.
+Moreover, because of its sweet scent and delicate, fragile appearance, the lily of the valley symbolizes innocence and the return of happiness.
+Its fragrance, while sweet, also carries an underlying hint of green, which in turn adds depth and character.
+As a result, it’s a wonderful choice for both day and evening wear.

 Looking for Best Beauty Parlour Near Me – Charene Beauty Services